Thursday afternoon, 17 July 1997

 Celia: Cold fury shoots through her at the sight of her mother’s body.
 She raises the handgun, the barrel pointed straight at her father.

 “Get off of her.”
-Her voice cracks; she is young yet, and whatever thought she had of appearing cold and intimidating is possibly just a fantasy.
+Her voice cracks.
+She is young yet.
+Whatever thought she had of appearing cold and intimidating is a fantasy.
 But she has a gun.
 And he has… a saw.
 Guns beat saws.
 Right?